PGA Tour Canada: History

-The origins of the current Canadian Tour can be traced back to the Carling of Canada Golf Tour, which ran for four years from 1966 to 1969.
+The origins of the Canadian Tour can be traced back to the Carling of Canada Golf Tour, which ran for four years from 1966 to 1969.
 In 1970 Carling Brewery reduced their sponsorship commitments to just a handful of the main tournaments and the tour became less coordinated.
 Later in the year Imperial Tobacco Canada, under the Peter Jackson brand, signed on as title sponsor and brought scattered Canadian professional events back under one umbrella.
 The Peter Jackson Tour started in 1971 bringing together seven provincial opens, with each purse reaching C$15–20,000 by 1977.
 The Tour developed predominantly Canadian touring pros but also welcomed players from around the world.
 Canadian Golf Hall of Fame members Dave Barr and Dan Halldorson – both two-time PGA Tour winners – competed on the circuit in the 1970s and made several appearances once they were established on the big tour.
 Fellow Canadians and PGA Tour winners Al Balding and George Knudson also returned home several times in their career to play the circuit.

 As the 1970s continued, government legislation began restricting the amount of advertising and sponsorship that tobacco companies were allowed to participate in.
 In 1978, anticipating future legislation that would ban tobacco advertising and sponsorship in Canada, Imperial Tobacco withdrew its title sponsorship of the circuit.
 Several tournaments disappeared and although a few carried on, there was no longer any cohesion to the circuit.
 In 1982, Canadian touring professionals formed the Tournament Players Division (TPD) within the Canadian Professional Golfers Association (CPGA) and proposed a reorganized circuit under the guidance of Ken Tarling.

 In 1985, TPD members selected Bob Beauchemin as president with the mandate to "build, promote and conduct tournaments of the Canadian Tour to develop Canadian professional golfers to a world-class level."
 The reborn Canadian Professional Golf Tour began play in 1985 and had six events.
 Nevertheless, the Tour was still linked with the CPGA (PGA of Canada).
 In January 1986, Beauchemin convinced the CPGA's Board of Directors to grant the TPD autonomous status within the CPGA and to be responsible for its own funding.

 The next step involved organizing tournaments in such a way as to maximize the benefit for the players.
 At the time, most tournaments were 36- or 54-hole events and several were pro-am formats.
 To prepare players for the PGA Tour, they set a goal for all tournaments to be 72 holes with no pro-ams during the actual competition.
 Prize money, exemptions and draws would need to mimic the format used on the PGA Tour and European Tour.
 Although it took until 1989 for all tournaments to play 72 holes, the Canadian Tour began attracting players from not only the United States, but from around the world in the mid-1980s.